Smart Spending

 How to Do This

-Log in to every checking account, savings account, and credit card you use.
+Log in to every checking account, savings account, and credit card you use, including accounts held at Chase, SoFi, or any credit union.
 Download or view statements going back a full 12 months.
-Look for any recurring charge — weekly, monthly, quarterly, or annual.
+Look for any recurring charge: weekly, monthly, quarterly, or annual.
 Flag every transaction that repeats at a consistent interval or from a company name you do not immediately recognize.

 What to Watch Out For

 Free trials that converted to paid plans are notoriously easy to miss.
 Companies often change the billing name slightly between the trial and the paid phase.
-If you see a charge from an unfamiliar name, Google that exact string — it will almost always reveal the parent company.
+If you see a charge from an unfamiliar name, search that exact string in Google, it will almost always reveal the parent company.

 By the Numbers